PLEASE READ THE FOLLOWING BEFORE USING THIS APPLICATION!

 The app is experimental in its attempt to push the frontier of historical research forward beyond simple digitization of existing catalogs or creating new ones.
 Rather, we attempt to convey both the data and the different problems its visualization introduces within a single framework.
 Our data likely still includes minor errors and mistakes - if you find any, or think we could do a better job in how we display our evidence, please contact us - we’d be glad to continue this conversation!

 We stress that the app is a work in progress.
-As of early December 2019, it includes about 92% of the literary sources that mention the Justinianic Plague and the three catalogs that cover it.
+As of late February 2020, it includes about 94% of the literary sources that mention the Justinianic Plague and the three catalogs that cover it.
 We have also begun peer-reviewing our entries.
 Future additions will include material from archaeological excavations, coins, papyri, inscriptions, and aDNA evidence.
 Developing a robust digital framework that displays each of these different types of sources in a unique nuanced format is time and resource consuming; if you have a collection of evidence that is pertinent to the Justinianic Plague, we would be glad to collaborate - please contact us!

 The Justinianic Plague app will be accessible on this page when ready.
 See below for a couple of images from its current version.
 For questions and comments please email Lee Mordechai at email@example.com

 Details of one case of plague in a historical text: